sdx-workshop/sdx-submissions/paper.md

 \label{mix}
 $$
 The objective of the inverse problem is to estimate the sources $\mathbf{s}(n, f) \in \mathbb{C}^N$ from the mixture $\mathbf{x}(n, f)$.
-To solve this unsupervisedly with posterior sampling, we need to train DMs that model the distribution of the sources $p(s_i(n, f))$.
+To solve this with posterior sampling, we need to train DMs that model the distribution of the sources $p(s_i(n, f))$.
 Each $s_i(n, f)$ is either drawn from different or the same distributions (DMs), where the latter is the case we want to tackle in this paper.
-Note that by distribution we mean the same instrument, such as singing voices and strings, as monotimbral sources.
+Note that by distribution we mean the sounds sharing very similar timbre, such as singing voices or string instruments.

 ## Related works

 The work by @mariani2023multi is one of the pioneer that use posterior sampling to do source separation.
-They consider single channel source separation with $\mathbf{H}(n, f)$ is simply an all-one vector.
+They consider single channel source separation where $\mathbf{H}(n, f)$ is simply an all-one vector.
-However, they modelled the joint distribution $p(s_1(n, f), s_2(n, f), \cdots, s_N(n, f))$ with a single DM and utilise the inter-source correlation to do separation.
+However, the authors modelled the joint distribution $p(s_1(n, f), s_2(n, f), \cdots, s_N(n, f))$ with a single DM and utilise the inter-source correlation to do separation.
-The joint-training method also cannot generalise arbitrary number of sources.
+The joint-training method also cannot generalise to an arbitrary number of sources.
 The work by @hirano2023diffusion is the closest work to ours.
 The DM they used is trained on single speaker speech data, but the requirement of a pre-trained speech separation model breaks the fully unsupervised assumption.

-Outside source separation, several works have dealt with this problem with a single source ($N=1$), either with a known $\mathbf{H}(n, f)$ in the case of bandwidth extension [@moliner2023solving; @yu2023conditioning; @vrdmg] or an unknown one such as removing reverberation from vocals [@murata2023gibbsddrm; @saito2023unsupervised].
+Outside source separation, several works have dealt with this problem, either with a known $\mathbf{H}(n, f)$ in the case of bandwidth extension [@moliner2023solving; @yu2023conditioning; @vrdmg] or an unknown one such as removing reverberation from vocals [@murata2023gibbsddrm; @saito2023unsupervised].
 Non-linear problems such as de-cliping has also been tackled with DMs [@moliner2023solving; @vrdmg].

-Lastly, we want to point out that, there are no works, to the best of our knowledge, that use this approach to solve problems with multiple sources and multi-channel mixtures, either the $\mathbf{H}(n, f)$ is known or unknown.
+Lastly, we point out that, there are no works, to the best of our knowledge, that use this approach to solve problems with multiple sources and multi-channel mixtures.
 This problem occurs in ensemble separation, such as choir or orchestra sections, which is often recorded with multiple microphones.
 The holy grail of this approach is to have a generalised solution that can be applied on arbitrary transformation $\mathbf{H}(n, f)$ and $N$ with the same set of DMs, and each of the DMs is trained on isolated sources without the need of mixture data.